Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 - Maybe that model is better at critiques
 - Straight way find the model that gives the optimal solution
 - Try to extract the optimisation pattern from the nature

+## Alignment Issue

+- Issue due to alignment to achieve its goals